 Another loan product is a progressively subsidized homebuyer construction and finance service specifically for our low-income Native American families.
-The interest rate and terms are specific to low-income family needs, and the construction service is extremely valuable to those who need the added construction support from trained construction professionals.
+The interest rate and terms are specific to low-income family needs, and the construction service is extremely valuable to those who need the added construction support from trained construction professionals to make informed decisions and get the most out of the amount they qualify for.